Morpheus-79/CoaxToTOSLINK/README.md

 ![Aluminum housing (inside)](Pic2.jpg)

 ## Usage
 It's just plug'n'play.
-I've mounted it on the back of my TV (since it only provides digital out via coax connector):
+I've mounted it on the back of my TV (since this one only provides digital audio output via coax connector):

 ![TV backside](Pic3.jpg)

-... connected it with the USB port of my TV and with my soundbar.
+... connected it with the USB port of my TV and then with my soundbar.
 It worked right out of the box!